 Olivia Georgia has worked in the arts as an administrator, curator, and teacher for over thirty years.
 Prior to joining CALL, she served as Executive Director of The House Foundation for the Arts, Director of the Bronx Museum of the Arts, Director of Visual Arts/Newhouse Center for Contemporary Art, Snug Harbor Cultural Center, and Executive Director of Maryland Art Place, She has taught arts administration at the NYU Steinhardt Department of Art and Arts Professionals and at Goucher College.

-Aaron Asis (Associate Urban Designer) was born and raised in Queens NY, and holds degrees in Fine Art, Architecture and Urban Design.
-During his academic tenure, Aaron explored ideas related to the significance of under-appreciated urban environments, and the ways in which those environs influence the visible/invisible details of an everyday urban experience.
-Currently, he is working professionally as a Creative Designer for MM/CaLL, and as an Architectural Designer for a Seattle based design firm.
-Independently, he is working as an interactive spatial artist and photographer, where his work continues to focus on perception and transparency in the urban realm.
+Aaron Asis was born and raised in Queens NY, and holds degrees in Fine Art, Architecture and Urban Design.
+At the nexus of these three disciplines, his work explores ideas related to the significance of under-appreciated urban environments and the ways in which those environments influence our everyday experiences.
+Aaron is currently working as a creative designer for City as Living Laboratory, as an urban researcher for an international design firm, and as an independent artist, where his work focuses on promoting access, awareness and appreciation—in an urban context.

 Board of Directors

 Thomas Bishop, Susanna Church, Wendy Evans Joseph, Marquette University, Charles McKinney, Patterson Sims, Eric Wechsler

 Elizabeth Baker, Elizabeth Chau, Gabriella De Ferrari, Marita Glodt, Carol Lewitt, Jeffrey Lydon, William Moorhead, Dr. Ursula Ofman, Mia Ruyter, William Ryall, Will Ryman, Laurence Shopmaker, Target